the-fellowship-co/facade/docs/bylding_backends/architecting_with_blocks.md

 ### Deploy your block

 Use `byld deploy` from the block directory to deploy it.
-Check the status of the deployment using `byld status` command.
+And check the status of the deployment using `byld status` command.

 ```sh
 $ byld status